Disney Tokyo vs. DisneySea: Which One Is Right For You?

 The resort expanded in 2001 with the introduction of DisneySea, which currently gets around a million monthly visitors (and growing).

-It features a nautical and exploration theme with seven distinct “ports of call” inspired by different regions of the world, offering a really unique range of immersive attractions, entertainment, and dining experiences that you can’t necessarily find at other Disney parks around the world!
+DisneySea features a nautical and sea exploration theme with seven distinct “ports of call” inspired by different regions of the world.
+You won’t find this theme at any other Disney park around the world.

 Let’s now go through what each theme park offers, which is less crowded, and the differences between the two.